dmarti/PUFFIN/README.md

 ## Incentives for ecosystem participants

-The advertising literature generally focuses on the use of advertising by the _seller_ of a good or service to produce desired behavior in the _buyer_.
+The advertising literature generally focuses on the use of advertising by the seller of a good or service to produce desired behavior in the buyer.
 Today's web advertising ecosystem, however, is more complex.
-Advertising placement decisions are encoded in software run in the _buyer_'s browser, under control of the buyer, and can therefore be designed to produce desired behavior in the _seller_.
+Advertising placement decisions are encoded in software run in the buyer's browser, under control of the buyer, and can therefore be designed to produce desired behavior in the seller.

 The browser
 user seeks to obtain more value, in the form of ad-supported content of interest, for a given "cost" in advertising exposure.
-Browser-based ad auctions are an opportunity for users to choose to receive interest-group advertising selectively.
+Browser-based ad auctions are an opportunity for users to choose to receive interest-group advertising selectively, in order to incentivize increasing investments in content.

 # Proposal

 In TURTLEDOVE and related proposals, a contextual ad and an interest-group ad participate in an auction.
-The interest-based ad wins (and is displayed to the user) if it can outbid the highest-bidding contextual ad.
+The interest-based ad wins (and is displayed to the user) if it can outbid the contextual ad.

 PUFFIN is a persistent per-browser floor price that the interest-group ad bid must also exceeed in order to win the auction.
+PUFFIN is calculated as an exponentially weighted rolling average of winning contextual ad bids.

-PUFFIN is calculated as an exponentially weighted rolling average of contextual ad bids.
-The interest-based ad must beat not only the highest-bidding contextual ad, but also the average contextual ad displayed in the same browser.
+The interest-based ad must beat not only the highest-bidding contextual ad in the current auction, but also the average contextual ad that has previously appeared in the same browser.

 This presents no problem for the positive, revenue-enhancing uses of interest-based advertising, but limits the revenue leakage effects.